|Blue, black, red, silver, chocolate

 The Oregon Rex was a healthy cat with a long lifespan.
 However, there are still a few health problems to consider.

 - Sunburns – Sunburns are a serious concern for the Oregon Rex and any other breed with short or no hair.
 The sun can easily penetrate the fur and burn the skin, even if they are only sitting in the window.
 Not only are sunburns painful like they are for humans, but they can also lead to skin cancer.
-Cats with light color fur are the most susceptible, and symptoms often appear on the ears and face.
+Cats with light-colored fur are the most susceptible, and symptoms often appear on the ears and face.
 Symptoms include redness, scratch, and scaly skin.

 - Diarrhea – Because cats are carnivores with a sensitive digestive system, they tend to get diarrhea quite often.
 It can also be a sign of a bacterial infection or a parasite like a tapeworm.
 Diarrhea can quickly dehydrate your Oregon Rex and will prevent them from getting the nutrients from their food.
 A well-balanced diet with plenty of real meat like chick or turkey is best.
 Avoid foods with corn, soy, chemical preservatives, and artificial dyes to reduce the risk of getting it from food.
 If your cat has diarrhea for more than 24 hours, we recommend taking them to the vet to rule out other problems and get some medication.

-- Hypertrophic Cardiomyopathy – A hypertrophic cardiomyopathy is a popular form of heart disease in cats.
+- Hypertrophic Cardiomyopathy – Hypertrophic cardiomyopathy is a popular form of heart disease in cats.
 It affects the heart’s ability to pump blood, which causes it to work harder.
 Hypertrophic cardiomyopathy symptoms include loss of appetite, lethargy, weak pulse, difficulty breathing, and abnormal heart sounds.
 In some cases, medications can help ease the symptoms.
 Your cat might also need a sodium-restricted diet.

 - Patellar Luxation – Patellar luxation is a condition in cats that affects the knee.
 The patellar ligament that keeps the kneecap in place stretches and allows it to slip.
 As time passes, the cap slips further and more often, making it difficult for your cat to walk or put weight on the leg.
-Symptoms include skipping, lameness, difficulty in jumping, and walking with the leg out to the side, which can help put it back in place.
+Symptoms include skipping, lameness, difficulty in jumping and walking with the leg out to the side, which can help put it back in place.
 Surgery can help repair the damage if it has gotten bad enough.

 Male vs. Female

 Both males and females have a large head and broad chest.
 However, males will be noticeably larger and heavier than females.
-The males will have a medium size bone structure while the females are considered light.
+The males will have a medium size bone structure, while the females are considered light.
 Both cats’ personalities are identical, with no discernible difference between the males and females, especially after getting them fixed.

 The Oregon Rex was an attractive breed that was well suited to family life.
 It had very few health problems and a long-life span that made it ideal for first-time pet owners.
 Unfortunately, mixing the Oregon Rex with other Rex breeds caused it to be extinct as a stand-alone breed.
 Still, if you want to experience what life would be like with these pets, the Cornish Rex and Devon Rex are similar have nearly all the same traits and appearance.